MrHowse/prolog_examples/README.md

-# prolog_examples
+# Prolog Examples

-Examples of Prolog for the NESA Software Courses
+Examples of Prolog for the NESA software engineering and software design courses.
+Examples come from HSC questions and other sources.